 The ICT Producer Co-operative operates as a producer organization for producers of information and telecommunications technology equipment in accordance with the Government Decree on the recycling of waste electrical and electronic equipment.

-The ICT Producer Co-operative looks after the obligations of its producer members as a producer organization to ensure compliance with the requirements of the EU WEEE Directive and the corresponding national legislation in Finland.
+The ICT Producer Co-operative looks after the obligations of its producer members as a producer organization to ensure compliance with the requirements of the EU WEEE Directive, the battery and accumulator Directive, and the corresponding national legislation in Finland.

 The services provided by the ICT Producer Co-operative can only be used by members of the co-operative, unless the Board of Directors of the co-operative otherwise decides.